AZIZ MURAT ASLAN

 AMA In writing Seven Deadly Sins, I decided that all of the sins should be based on classical Karagöz demons.
 Muhteris is based on the female demon Canan.

-WLM I find it fascinating that you were able to transform Greed from a three-dimensional leather figure to a one-dimensional painting.
+WLM I find it fascinating that you were able to transform Greed from a three-dimensional leather figure used in your play to a one-dimensional painting.

 AMA As a painter, the challenge was translating shadow aesthetics into contemporary painting.
 I wanted to remain loyal somehow to the traditional technique used to create the puppet figures.
 Of course, I couldn’t use the same knives I use to carve the leather figures, but I did use paper-cutting knives.